Understanding Mental Health Needs of LGBTQ+ Youth: A Guide for Parents

 -

-Choose therapists who have experience, or even specialize, in working with LGBTQ+ youth.
-Look for practitioners and practices that use affirming practices.
+Choose therapists who have experience, or even specialize, in working with the LGBTQ+ population.
+Look for practitioners who express their allyship.

 -